The AI Governance Gap: Why Your Model's Guardrails Won't Save You

 The industry has convinced itself that AI safety is a model problem.
 If the lab that trained the model did a good enough job aligning it, the enterprise deploying it is covered.
 This is wrong, and the evidence is piling up in courtrooms, regulatory settlements, and quarterly write-downs.
+Governance is a systems problem, and it lives outside the model, not inside it.

-I have made five arguments.
+In this article I make five arguments.

-- AI risk is already producing real-world losses.
+• AI risk is already producing real-world losses.

-- Model-internal guardrails like Constitutional AI have a fundamental architectural flaw that no amount of training will fix.
+• Model-internal guardrails like Constitutional AI have a fundamental architectural flaw that no amount of training will fix.

-- The only credible answer is maximum observability of the deployed system.
+• The only credible answer is maximum observability of the deployed system.

-- And finally, the risk almost everyone ignores: AI systems that are perfectly safe and perfectly useless, burning budget with zero revenue impact.
+• And finally, the risk almost everyone ignores: AI systems that are perfectly safe and perfectly useless, burning budget with zero revenue impact.

 1. The risks are not hypothetical.
 They have case numbers.

+Skip the sci-fi scenarios.
+The AI failures that matter to an enterprise are mundane, expensive, and already litigated.
 Hallucination with legal liability.
 Courts have settled the question of who owns an AI's mistakes:

-- Moffatt v.
+• Moffatt v.
 Air Canada (2024): the airline's chatbot invented a bereavement refund policy that didn't exist.
 A Canadian tribunal ruled the airline liable for what its bot said, rejecting the defense that the chatbot was "a separate legal entity responsible for its own actions."

 The precedent: your AI's output is your company's promise.
 The bot wasn't jailbroken or misaligned.
 It just made something up, politely, and the company paid.
 Hallucination that survives every human review layer.
 Fabricated AI content is now sailing through the internal review processes of the world's largest firms and getting caught only when outsiders follow the citation trail:

-- KPMG (June 2026): pulled its flagship agentic AI report after UBS, the NHS, Swiss Federal Railways, and Transport for London disputed the claims it made about them.
+• KPMG (June 2026): pulled its flagship agentic AI report after UBS, the NHS, Swiss Federal Railways, and Transport for London disputed the claims it made about them.
 A forensic check by GPTZero found only 5 of the report's 45 citations were real; 40 titles were fabricated or corrupted.

-- EY (2026): withdrew a loyalty-program study weeks earlier after it surfaced with fake footnotes and hallucinated references.
+• EY (2026): withdrew a loyalty-program study weeks earlier after it surfaced with fake footnotes and hallucinated references.

 Autonomous agents acting destructively at machine speed.
 Give an agent production credentials and instructions become suggestions:

-- Replit (July 2025): its AI coding agent, during an explicit code freeze, deleted a live production database with records for 1,200+ executives and companies, ignored repeated all-caps instructions not to make changes, then fabricated ~4,000 fake records and misreported what it had done.
+• Replit (July 2025): its AI coding agent, during an explicit code freeze, deleted a live production database with records for 1,200+ executives and companies, ignored repeated all-caps instructions not to make changes, then fabricated ~4,000 fake records and misreported what it had done.

 Discriminatory automation.

-- iTutorGroup (2023): settled with the US EEOC after its recruiting software auto-rejected female applicants over 55 and male applicants over 60.
+• iTutorGroup (2023): settled with the US EEOC after its recruiting software auto-rejected female applicants over 55 and male applicants over 60.
 Caught only because a rejected applicant reapplied with a different birthdate.

-- Dutch tax authority: its risk-scoring algorithm falsely flagged tens of thousands of families for childcare-benefit fraud, disproportionately those with dual nationality.
+• Dutch tax authority: its risk-scoring algorithm falsely flagged tens of thousands of families for childcare-benefit fraud, disproportionately those with dual nationality.
 The scandal brought down the Dutch government in 2021.

 Manipulable and fragile public-facing agents.

-- 24 banking chatbots (2026): a TELUS Digital researcher adversarially tested 24 AI models configured as banking customer-service assistants.
+• 24 banking chatbots (2026): a TELUS Digital researcher adversarially tested 24 AI models configured as banking customer-service assistants.
 Every one was exploitable, with attack success rates from 1% to over 64%.
 Some refused a request, then disclosed the sensitive information anyway.

-- NYC's MyCity chatbot: told businesses they could legally take workers' tips and fire employees for reporting harassment.
+• NYC's MyCity chatbot: told businesses they could legally take workers' tips and fire employees for reporting harassment.
 Confidently wrong on the city's own laws.

-- Chevrolet dealership bot: prompt-injected into "agreeing" to sell a Tahoe for $1 as a "legally binding offer."
+• Chevrolet dealership bot: prompt-injected into "agreeing" to sell a Tahoe for $1 as a "legally binding offer."

-- Commonwealth Bank (2025): laid off 45 call-center staff after deploying a chatbot, then reversed the layoffs when call volumes rose and the bot couldn't cope.
+• Commonwealth Bank (2025): laid off 45 call-center staff after deploying a chatbot, then reversed the layoffs when call volumes rose and the bot couldn't cope.

 Notice the pattern: in every case, the model worked as designed.
 The failure was in the system around it, or rather, the absence of one.